gabbersepp/dev.to-posts/blog-posts/impact-of-branch-predictions/impact-of-branch-predictions.md

 But we can build a setup that should take advantage of branch predictions.

->**Note:** You should compile the following C# code with the `Debug` profile to get exactly what we want.
+>**Note:** You should compile the following C# code with the `Debug` profile to get exactly what we have written down.
 The `Release` build will optimize your code and thus have side effects.
 Read this short introduction if you want to know more about this:
 {% link https://dev.to/gabbersepp/differences-between-release-and-debug-build-assembler-code-included-52k6 %}

 ```cs